deuxfleurs-org/garage/doc/book/src/intro.md

 Garage is a lightweight geo-distributed data store.
 It comes from the observation that despite numerous object stores many people have broken data management policies (backup/replication on a single site or none at all).
-To promote better data management policies, with focused on the following desirable properties:
+To promote better data management policies, we focused on the following desirable properties:

-  - **Self-contained & lightweight**: works everywhere and integrates well in existing environments to target hyperconverged infrastructures
+  - **Self-contained & lightweight**: works everywhere and integrates well in existing environments to target hyperconverged infrastructures.
-  - **Highly resilient**: highly resilient to network failures, network latency, disk failures, sysadmin failures
+  - **Highly resilient**: highly resilient to network failures, network latency, disk failures, sysadmin failures.
-  - **Simple**: simple to understand, simple to operate, simple to debug
+  - **Simple**: simple to understand, simple to operate, simple to debug.
   - **Internet enabled**: made for multi-sites (eg. datacenter, offices, etc.) interconnected through a regular internet connection.

 We also noted that the pursuit of some other goals are detrimental to our initial goals.
-The following have been identified has non-goals, if it matters to you, you should not use Garage:
+The following has been identified has non-goals, if these points matter to you, you should not use Garage:

   - **Extreme performances**: high performances constrain a lot the design and the infrastructure; we seek performances through minimalism only.
   - **Feature extensiveness**: complete implementation of the S3 API or any other API to make garage a drop-in replacement is not targeted as it could lead to decisions impacting our desirable properties.